beakbahama/log/docs/stress-recovery.md

 ## 🔹My Progress: A Realistic Roadmap
 This section details my ongoing, real-time journey of reactivating the Stress Response System.
 It is offered as a case study and a realistic roadmap for the long-term nature of this work.

+> [!NOTE]
+>
+> **Progress Update Scope: March 2026**
+>
+> The progress described in this section reflects the state of my restoration process through late 2025 (specifically through October 2025).
+Healing has continued since then, and meaningful further softening, loosening, and sensory return have occurred across the system.
+Those later developments do not change the structure of the process described here, but extend it.
+A future update will expand this section to reflect that continued progress.
+For now, this section should be read as an earlier but still accurate snapshot of an ongoing restoration.

 ### Mapping the Body's Physical Armor
 The first stage of the physical work is a process of mapping.
 It is a journey of rediscovering the body, not as we think it is, but as it truly is: a landscape shaped by decades of accumulated, unresolved stress.
 This chronic tension, held in the body's fascial network since childhood, manifests as tissue that is tense, tough, inflamed, and often "puffy" to the touch.